Brian-Pho/Textbook-Notes/_posts/textbooks/2018-06-01-neuroscience-exploring-the-brain.md

 - However, Sanger 1994 challenges the theory that a population vector exists as it may be a result of confirmation bias.
 - Given that a population of neurons encodes a direction, then the larger a population of neurons is, the more directions or more precise movements it can encode.
 - Evidence for this comes from the discovery of malleable motor maps.
-- Malleable motor maps: the more an area is used, the larger it gets.
+- *Malleable motor maps*: the more an area is used, the larger it gets.
 The less an area is used, the smaller it gets.
 ![Figure 14.19]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure14-19.png" | absolute_url }})
 - We’ve seen this again and again.
 In the London taxi driver study and in Einstein’s brain.
 The more a brain area is used, the bigger it gets.
 But why?
 - What exactly is getting bigger?
 The size of neurons?
 The number of neurons?
 The number of synapses?